LauraMarott/SocialGraphs/index.md

 ### [Investigation of Genres](https://lauramarott.github.io/SocialGraphs/Genres)

-An frequent assumption is that genres are connected to the success of a given movie.
+A frequent assumption is that genres are connected to the success of a given movie since many people have preferences.
 Therefore, this is investigated [here](https://lauramarott.github.io/SocialGraphs/Genres).
 This analysis is mainly based on text analysis of the reviews and basic statistics for the movies in the different genres.

 ### Main Findings and Further Work